 Tougher market conditions

 New market entrants aside, the second factor I believe influenced the shift from Arbing to Value Betting was the general increase of risk appetite of the market participants.
-Value Betting has always been there as an alternative to Arbing, but now a lot more people seem to think the extra risk is worth the extra return, which was not the case before.
+Value Betting has always been there as an alternative to Arbing.
+However, now a lot more people seem to think the extra risk is worth the extra return.

 I do consider this a somewhat worrying fact.
 It might be an indication that soft bookmakers have become more hawkish and it has become harder to produce the same profit with Arbing as it was before.
 So punters became ready to swallow the extra volatility in order not to sacrifice a slice of their monthly income.
-This is a rather pessimistic reading of the situation, but the only explanation I can think of for this shift in risk preference.
-I would still advice (as I always have) all readers thinking about shifting to Technical Value Betting to first educate themselves about the risks of this strategy.
+This is a rather pessimistic reading of the situation.
+Still, the only explanation I can think of for this shift in risk preference.
+I would advice everyone thinking about shifting to Technical Value Betting to educate themselves about the risks of this strategy.
 Furthermore, it remains possible to mix Arbing and Value Betting to achieve the right risk/return ratio for you.

 In any case, the shift from Arbing to Technical Value Betting represents the first important betting trend for 2019.
 Followed by…